yegct/bitarray/README.md

 ## History
+- 1.4 in 2022 (cleanups, add unions, dump/load, and BitArrayFile)
 - 1.3 in 2022 (cleanups and a minor perf tweak)
 - 1.2 in 2018 (Added option to skip reverse the bits for each byte by @dalibor)
 - 1.1 in 2018 (fixed a significant bug)